open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 #### Decentralized Strategy

-# Library Designers Using a Schema-First Telemetry Schema Approach

 Library designers using this schema-first telemetry schema approach add a phase in their CI/CD pipeline for the registration of the resolved telemetry schema associated with their library for a given version.
 This registration is done